-4 In accordance with Article 2(8) of the EIT Regulation, 'EIT Community' means the EIT and the active community of individuals and legal entities which benefited or benefit from the EIT support or financial contribution.
+In accordance with Article 2(8) of the EIT Regulation, 'EIT Community' means the EIT and the active community of individuals and legal entities which benefited or benefit from the EIT support or financial contribution.

-5 "Cross-KIC activities" means activities that aim to enhance cooperation and synergies between KICs, foster a more inter- disciplinary approach and create a critical mass among KICs to tackle topics of common interest (EIT Regulation 2021/819)
+&lt;sup>7 In accordance with Article 2(10) of the EIT Regulation, 'Cross-KIC activities' means activities that aim to enhance cooperation and synergies between KICs, foster a more inter- disciplinary approach and create a critical mass among KICs to tackle topics of common interest.